 - Completed Application

-- Personal Statement of two to four pages (double-spaced, 12-point font)
+- Personal Statement of two to four pages (double-spaced, 12-point font) - please note the four-page limit includes optional supplemental materials described below

 - The Statement may discuss any of a variety of factors, including academic promise, background information and any discrepancies in GPA and/or LSAT score and/or GRE score; growth, maturity and commitment to law study as evidenced, for example, by extracurricular activities, community service, employment experience and advanced study; severe economic disadvantage or physical disability; other factors relating to diversity, including bilingual skills and unusual accomplishments, skills or abilities relevant to the legal profession